-The DSLC’s Housing Access Modifications (HAM) Program is locally funded, helps seniors, veterans and people with disabilities gain, maintain or extend access to their homes that would otherwise be lost due to the hardship associated with a disability.
+The DSLC’s Housing Access Modification (HAM) Program is locally funded, helps seniors, veterans and people with disabilities gain, maintain or extend access to their homes that would otherwise be lost due to the hardship associated with a disability.

 This program provides accessible modifications to consumers’ homes, such as installing wheelchair elevator lifts, building interior and exterior ramps, installing grab bars, roll-in showers, and other adaptable bathroom equipment, widening doorways, installing adaptable hardware on sinks and doors, and installing flashing light warning systems for the hearing impaired.

-With an average cost of $4500.00 dollars per project, there is no financial cost to qualified individuals.
 All work is done to code and is completed by licensed contractors contracted by DSLC.
 This program received an award in 2000 from the National Organization on Disability for improving access in Sonoma County for people with disabilities.

 Frequently Asked Questions about the HAM Program:

 - The HAM Program is available to persons with disabilities who reside in Sonoma County.
 At times, there are waiting lists.

 - The HAM Program is FREE to Sonoma County residents with disabilities that meet income and other qualifications.
 The Program is funded by grants from Sonoma County, the City of Petaluma, the City of Santa Rosa, and the City of Napa.

 - Financial qualification:

 Two person household = $56,400 per year

 - All work is done to code and is done by licensed contractors hired by DSLC.